aws/s2n-tls/docs/USAGE-GUIDE.md

 ## client mode

-At this time s2n does not perform certificate validation and client mode is disabled as a precaution.
+At this time x509 certificate validation is undergoing further testing and client mode is disabled as a precaution.
 To enable client mode for testing and development, set the **S2N_ENABLE_CLIENT_MODE** environment variable.